Nibble and Dine

 Pin Recipe

 This lemon popsicle recipe is so easy to make with only 3 ingredients.
-And, it's so refreshingly tangy, with the perfect balance of sweetness.
+It packs a tangy punch, but is balanced by the perfect amount of sweetness, with a nice bite-able texture.

 • Author: Kate